-- □ Send renewal notice to producers 2-4 months in advance - □ Provide producers and their herd veterinarians with a timely review of the herd plan - □ Provide educational opportunities to producers and herd veterinarians as available - □ Keep the Montana Johne's Control Program current with science-based information
+Send renewal notice to producers 2-4 months in advance

+Provide producers and their herd veterinarians with a timely review of the herd plan

+Provide educational opportunities to producers and herd veterinarians as available

+Keep the Montana Johne's Control Program current with science-based information

 This herd plan is intended to be dynamic and to be subject to review and revision.
 This plan will be reviewed on an annual basis or if requested by the herd owner/manager herd veterinarian or MDOL.

 Changes in livestock management or other factors may warrant an update to the herd plan.
 Modifications must be agreed upon by all signing parties.

-Failure to comply with the agreed upon management practices or change in management without prior notification of MDOL may result in removal from the program.
+Failure to comply with the agreed upon management practices or change in management without prior notification of MDOL may result in loss of Johnes certified herd status.

-Herd Plan reviewed and agreed upon by:

 Herd Owner Date

 Veterinarian Date

-vetermanan Date

 Montana State Veterinarian or designee Date